 We offer three key areas of focus to see our students to and through college

 Academic Excellence: we strive to ensure every student is college and career ready.
-We work to meet students’ diverse needs with a variety of academic supports and test preparation.
+We work to meet students’ diverse needs with a variety of academic supports (focused on STEAM) and test preparation.

 High School & College Counseling as well as Admissions & Financial Aid Guidance.